RoxanaRujac/RoxanaRujac/README.md

 - 👋 Hi, I’m @RoxanaRujac

   I'm a 3rd-year Computer Science student at the Technical University of Cluj-Napoca, specializing in Computer Science.
-  Passionate about technology, clean code, and solving real-world problems through software.
+  Passionate about technology, clean code, and solving real-world problems through software and hardware.
   I enjoy working on projects that help me learn and grow as a developer, and I’m always open to collaboration and new ideas!

 - 📫 How to reach me